PandiaJason/Python/README.md

-# Python-Programming
-Lecture notes on Python Programming
+# Lecture notes on Python Programming

+**By Jason Pandian**
+*Assistant Professor, Department of IT*
+Nehru Institute of Technology